 The Certification Authority Software Team (CAST), including participants from the FAA, EASA, and TCCA, has published a position paper called CAST-32A that provides guidance on certification of software airborne systems executing on multicore processors (MCP).
 The main concern is interference between applications running on different cores due to delays in access to shared resources caused by contention from other cores.
 That interference could cause safety-critical applications to run in a non-deterministic or unsafe manner such that the application does not complete its safety-critical task in the time required.

 The INTEGRITY-178 tuMP multicore RTOS includes specific capabilities, tools, and libraries to directly address multicore interference and aid with CAST-32A compliance.
+Those capabilities provide multicore robust partitioning, which enabled INTEGRITY-178 tuMP to be the first and only RTOS to be part of a multicore certification to DO-178C and CAST-32A.
 INTEGRITY-178 tuMP includes a Bandwidth Allocation and Monitoring (BAM) capability to observe interference channels and mitigate them by controlling access to all shared resources.
 The system architect decides how much bandwidth to allocate to each core based on the functional requirements of the applications or design assurance levels.
 BAM enforces those allocations, thereby limiting the effect of any multicore interference not to exceed the maximum execution time for a given application.
 Green Hills Software also provides interference and DMA generating libraries to simulate interference beyond what is found in typical applications.
 Taken together, the interference and DMA generating libraries and the BAM runtime mechanism provide the tools necessary for a system integrator to determine multicore worst case execution times, mitigate interference, and minimize certification effort and risk for multicore systems.

 For more information, see our white paper "Solving Multicore Interference for Safety-Critical Applications."